opentelekomcloud-docs/modelarts/umn/source/troubleshooting/apis_or_sdks/error_occurred_during_service_deployment_after_the_target_path_to_a_file_downloaded_through_a_modelarts_sdk_is_set_to_a_file_name.rst

 Symptom
 -------

 A ModelArts SDK was used to download a file from OBS, and the target path was set to the file name.
-No error was reported in the local IDE, but an error occurred when the target AI application was deployed as a real-time service.
+No error was reported in the local IDE, but an error occurred when the target model was deployed as a real-time service.

 Sample code: